 On the ship, there are plenty of lectures to learn about the explorers who visited Antarctica, the wildlife that calls the cold their home, and how to take better photographs.
 Since the cruise ship is small, you can get to know other passengers and staff as well.

-From adventure to relaxation, Antarctica truly does have it all.
+From adventure to relaxation, Antarctica, with its extraordinary ice formations, truly does have it all.

 Wilsons Promontory in Australia